Updated: Feb 2

 "......talking about the impacts of mental health at work often brings the inevitable “I couldn’t, I shouldn’t and I mustn't talk about this”. "

-But even with greater investment and accessibility, mental health often remains the elephant in the room and it can be a frightening prospect to open up to others about what is really going on.
+Even in 2023 with greater investment, awareness and accessibility, mental health so often remains the elephant in the room and it can be a frightening prospect to open up to others about what is really going on.
 As a psychologist working full-time in a corporate environment, this is a reality I see every day.
-Although I meet (virtually nowadays) with individuals to talk about the trauma, the difficult childhoods, the family stressors and the never ending workloads that bring such unmanageable suffering, talking about the impact of these events at work often brings the inevitable “I couldn’t, I shouldn’t and I mustn't talk about this”.
+Although I meet with individuals to talk about the trauma, the difficult childhoods, the family stressors and the never ending workloads that bring such unmanageable suffering, talking about the impact of these events at work often brings the inevitable “I couldn’t, I shouldn’t and I mustn't talk about this”.

-For many, the thought of disclosing a mental health difficulty to a colleague or a manager brings fears of being labelled weak, fragile and essentially not up to the job (particularly when this also comes off the back of already feeling discriminated in regards to ethnicity, sexuality, age or gender) .
+For many, the thought of disclosing a mental health difficulty to a colleague or a manager brings fears of being labelled weak, fragile and essentially not up to the job (particularly when this also comes off the back of already feeling discriminated against in regards to ethnicity, sexuality, age or gender).

 It’s not uncommon for me to hear of individuals taking sick days due to a “bad back”, booking fake meetings or spending prolonged periods of time in the bathroom facilities in order to capture the breathing space and time they need to manage.
 These techniques may make the moment more bearable but they also perpetuate a sense of isolation, shame, a sense that “it is just me that can’t cope” and importantly they don’t allow access to support.
 Indeed, it is only when things have reached rock bottom or a major event happens that we feel justified to ask for what we really need, and what is really going on.